David has over 15 years supervisory experience and has extensive knowledge in how to handle personnel issues across many areas.

-The amount of control you have over somebody if you can monitor internet activity is amazing.— Tim Berners-Lee
+The amount of control you have over somebody if you can monitor internet activity is amazing.

 Ways Your Boss Can Spy on You

-There are various ways you can be monitored by your boss, some very obvious, some not so much.
-Here are a few examples:
+There are various ways you can be monitored by your boss—some obvious, some hidden.
+How do you know?

-- Your boss comes up to you about some work you did, despite you knowing it shouldn't have crossed their desk.
+- Your boss knows about some work you did, despite you knowing it shouldn't have crossed their desk.
 This means your boss went back and checked the work you are doing and verified if you did it correctly.
 This may or may not be a good thing, but it's only natural for a boss to monitor the work of their subordinates.

-- Your boss approaches you about some e-mails you sent or websites you are going to.
-This is a very common now a days.
+- Your boss approaches you about some e-mails you sent or websites you visited.
+This is a very common nowadays.
 If you do anything on the network within your organization, your boss can see it.
-You have little to no expectations of privacy on your computer.
+You should have little to no expectations of privacy on your computer.

-- Your boss talks to you about a conversation you had or an action you performed, despite you thinking you were alone or not in their presence.
-Cameras and audio recording devices in the workplace are not uncommon either.
+- Your boss talks to you about a conversation you had or an action you took when you thought you were alone or out of sight.
+Cameras and audio recording devices in the workplace are not uncommon.
 They are not only for your protection, but for the company's protection as well.
 Keep in mind notices have to be posted if areas are being recorded.

 - Your boss wants to know why you went to certain locations in a company vehicle.
-If your company vehicle has a GPS or other tracking device installed, your boss can see where you went to, for how long, etc. and question you about it.
+If your company vehicle has a GPS or other tracking device installed, your boss can see where you went and for how long.

 - Your boss wants to know why you made certain purchases.
 It's only natural for your boss to see the transactions you are making and question you about it of something seems amiss.